 Mara also noted that Over-the-Rhine Community Housing commissioned a study of the area near 15th and Race streets south of Liberty Street , where local residents and others interested in the neighborhood said what they wanted to see there.

 Mara said he thinks that “Pleasant Street Vision Study” is “much more sensitive to the preservation of historic assets” than the preliminary plan discussed by 3CDC.

-Over-the-Rhine Community Council President Peter Hames was involved in the vision study, too.
+Council President Peter Hames was involved in the vision study, too.